 Māori were pressured to provide access to hot springs on their ancestral land.
 But because Europeans frequently objected to sharing pools with Māori, separate bathing arrangements often developed.
 This sometimes led to conflict.
 For example, when the government purchased land at Tokaanu the main bathing pool was reserved for the people of Ngāti Tūwharetoa, but later it was enclosed by a fence, sparking an angry reaction from Māori bathers.
 Racially segregated bathing persisted for decades: Māori were excluded from some Rotorua pools in the early 1960s.

 Politicians as well as businessmen seized on the idea of exploiting New Zealand’s thermal resources.
-In the summer of 1874 veteran politician William Fox toured the central North Island thermal regions.
+In the summer of 1874 politician William Fox toured the central North Island thermal regions.
 He was so struck by their potential that he wrote to Premier Julius Vogel, recommending their development.
 Fox claimed that the pools would attract both invalids and tourists.
 Either way, they could in his opinion become a source of great wealth to the country.

 Fox’s suggestion eventually bore fruit.
 In 1880 the government tried to purchase land at Rotorua from the Ngāti Whakaue people.
 They would not sell without testing the market, but did gift 20 hectares at Sulphur Point on Lake Rotorua to the Crown.
 However, under the Thermal-Springs Districts Act 1881, an area could be declared a thermal springs district where only the government could purchase land.
 Private ventures – including those run by Māori – were encouraged, but public interests took priority.